-Purpose: In this article, we explain how you can add rates for your Dynamic Checkout shipping methods.
+Purpose: In this article, we explain how you can add rates for your Dynamic Checkout shipping methods, either automatically, by fetching them from your own carrier contract, or by entering them manually.

 Dynamic Checkout lets you fully customize the shipping rates you offer to your customers.

-- Decide whether you want to set your rates based on the default weight class of your chosen shipping method, or define your own custom weight classes.
+- If you ship with your own carrier contract, Sendcloud can fetch your rates automatically instead of entering them by hand.
+If automatic fetching isn't available for your setup, set your rates based on the default weight class of your chosen shipping method, or define your own custom weight classes.

 - Add shipping rates directly in Sendcloud for any of the available Dynamic Checkout delivery options: Nominated Day, Same Day, Standard Delivery and Service Point Delivery.